franzbu/EnhancedSpaces.spoon/README.md

 end)
 ```

-These few lines enable you, for instance, to connect to PIA's VPN server using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` disconnects from the VPN server.
+These few lines of code enable you to connect to PIA's VPN server using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` disconnects from the VPN server.
+Even if you're not familiar with writing code, there are countless ready-made examples available, and even without having ever written any code, it is easy to adjust the above lines to, for instance, connect to your VPN server using `x` in your hotkey instead of `d`, right?

 But let's focus on EnhancedSpaces for now.